-Follow the step by step guide to complete your project and then I invite you to share your experiences with me here.
+Follow the step-by-step guide to complete your project, and then we invite you to share your experiences with us.
+We enjoy hearing from you.

 The example used in this beaded bracelet tutorial has already been pre-planned for a custom fit to any wrist simply by adding or deleting beads.
+Ready?

 Let's Get Beading with your first beaded bracelet tutorial.

 Measure your wrist to pre-determine the approximate number of beads needed for your design.
 Do your calculations from this handy chart.
 It makes it easier when calculating the number of beads needed for your projects.

 Temporarily close off one end of your beading wire using a clamp of your choice.
 This needs to be secure enough so that beads will not fall off the stringing wire as the project is moved about.